SM-70: Michael Gartenschläger

 Following the recovery and analysis of the intact SM-70 in 1976, international public outcry led to diplomatic protests with the East German government.
 When the hard-currency starved GDR approached the West for a loosening of relations in exchange for trade, the sole sticking point in the West German platform was the removal of the SM-70.
-This suited the GDR as well, since Erich Honecker saw the SM-70 as troublesome, expensive and bad for the GDR's image, and intended to remove them shortly anyway (along with the rest of the buried mines) when he implemented his plan for a fully "electronic" border defense grid (Grenze 2000).
-Honecker's plan eventually fell through due to lack of funding, but the SM-70 continued to be removed as per the agreement, being replaced with extra buried PMN mines, which remained in place until the fall of East Germany in 1990.
+This suited the GDR as well, since Erich Honecker believed the SM-70 was troublesome, expensive and bad for the GDR's image.
+He had already intended to remove them anyway (along with the rest of the buried mines) when he implemented his plan for a fully "electronic" border defense grid (Grenze 2000).
+Honecker's plan eventually fell through due to lack of funding, but the SM-70 continued to be removed as per the agreement.
+These were replaced with extra buried PMN mines, which remained in place until the fall of East Germany in 1990.